opengisch/QField/docs/hu/_sources/project-management/vector-layers.txt

 by the user.
 It is possible to protect layers from editing attributes or adding and deleting features.

+It is also possible to configure which layers are searchable.

-To configure identify and readonly behavior, go to the :menuselection:`Project --> Project Properties --> Identify Layers` page and activate the checkboxes to match your desired behavior.
+To configure identify, readonly and searchable behavior, go to the :menuselection:`Project --> Project Properties --> Identify Layers` page and activate the checkboxes to match your desired behavior.

 .. container:: clearer text-center